aeeckhou/shallowHRD/README.md

 # shallowHRD

-This method uses shallow Whole Genome Sequencing (sWGS ~ 0.5-2x) and the segmentation of a tumor genomic profile to infer the Homologous Recombination status of a tumor based on the number of Large-scale State Transtions (LSTs).
+This method uses shallow Whole Genome Sequencing (sWGS ~ 0.5-2x) and the segmentation of a tumor genomic profile to infer the Homologous Recombination status of a tumor based on the number of Large-scale Genomic Alterations (LGAs), evaluated in a similar way to LSTs (Large-scale State Transitions) but independent of the ploidy, with no reference to an absolute copy number.

 ## Introduction